John Fairchild (editor)

-John Burr Fairchild (March 6, 1927 – February 27, 2015) was the publisher and editor in chief of Women's Wear Daily from 1960 to 1996 and the founding editor of W magazine in 1972.
+John Burr Fairchild (March 6, 1927 – February 27, 2015) was the publisher and editor in chief of Women's Wear Daily (WWD) from 1960 to 1996 and the founding editor of W magazine in 1972.

-Life
+Early life and education

 Fairchild was born in Newark, New Jersey, and grew up in Glen Ridge.
 His father was Louis Fairchild, who joined WWD in 1924, and Louis's father was Edmund Fairchild, the founder of Fairchild Publications.
 John was a direct descendant of Vice President Aaron Burr.
 He graduated from Kent School in Kent, Connecticut, in 1946 and Princeton.
 He had a brief tour in the Army but did not see combat.
 In 1949, while at Fairchild's Paris office, he met his future wife Jill.